nsommer/datepicker.js/README.md

 </div>
 ```

-Don't forget to include the stylesheet, the javascript and jquery!
+Don't forget to include the stylesheet, the JavaScript and jquery!

 ## Custom styles